15 SMART Goals Examples for Your Nursing Career

 13. Ace Nursing Job Interviews

 I will apply for at least three jobs I’m interested in each week and follow up if I haven’t heard back in one week.
-I’ll research the two days before my interview and review ten common interview questions online to feel more prepared.
+I’ll research the company two days before my interview and review ten common interview questions online to feel more prepared.
 I’ll also choose what I’ll wear and think of three questions to ask the interviewer a day ahead.

 S: The goal details precisely what you’ll do to secure a job interview and get prepared.
 It also mentions how many questions you’ll have ready to ask the company.